FAQ -- Graduate (graduate/faq)

 - Can I substitute a different course for one required for a certificate?

 The admissions committee considers each application individually and in its entirety.
-There are no minimum test scores or GPA level, and there are no scores or GPA that guarantee acceptance.
+There are no test scores or GPA that guarantee acceptance.
+There are no minimum required test scores; however, generally it is necessary to have a B average in your undergraduate work.
 To find out if you will be admitted, you must apply.
 You can apply here.

 Stevens does not provide conditional admission.